antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

-This part is awesome because if you are working for Avis, it will tell you which cities you don't have but for which Sixt is actually getting traffic. **Detecting missing cities for which you don’t have a page at the moment can be tricky because you are dealing with huge datasets.
+This part is awesome because if you are working for Avis, it will tell you which cities you don't have, but for which Sixt is actually getting traffic. **Detecting missing cities for which you don’t have a page at the moment can be tricky because you are dealing with huge datasets.
 By using this technique, you can at least detect the most important ones quickly.**

 I applied this technique in several projects and it allowed us to detect key content for specific page types not being covered by our websites when we thought they were.
 We also discovered nice new opportunities that we don’t even had considered in the first place.

+You can then look at the categories they have but you don't and so on.
+You will be left with an in-depth analysis of your competitors in term of organic traffic.

+## Conclusion

+As I indicated at the beginning, I didn't include all the things you need to look at during a benchmark, but I like this approach because it is simple, repeatable and allows you to have a pretty good overview of your competitors and start fighting with them on keywords you hadn't thought about in the first place.